abelljs/abell-starter-minima/content/getting-started-with-abell/index.md

 ## Create your blog

-You can create your blog in one button click!!
+Create your blog in one button click!!

 <a
   style="border-radius: 6px;font-size: 11pt; padding:10px 20px;background-color: #353D3E; color: #ffffff;"